 Treatment for Dry Eyelids

 The skin around your eyes is much more sensitive than the skin around other parts of the body.
 Simply applying lotions or moisturizers is unsafe, and not recommended by most dermatologists.
 Companies make specific types of gels and creams for the skin around your eyes.
 Using these types of lubricants can help you achieve the moisturized skin you are looking for on your eyelids.
 Another good treatment option is to gently wash with baby shampoo and wipe the area clean.
-Talk with a dermatologist, possibly one referred by your ophthalmologist, or if possible, try talking to an ophthalmologist who specializes in dermatology.
+Talk with a dermatologist, possibly one referred by your eye care professional.

 Another strategy is to avoid known allergens.
 Discontinue using make-up until your condition heals.
 Try not to touch dirty surfaces with your hands.
 Unfortunately, many people naturally touch their face and eyes without thinking about it.
 Keep your hands clean by constantly washing them or by applying an antibacterial gel.
 Wash your face twice a day, especially before bed and before reapplying make-up.
 Warm washcloths or warm pads can help to soften the dry skin on your eyelids, making it easier to remove.